-Koos Biesmeijer is head of the Pollinator Ecology research group in Naturalis and professor of Natural Capital at Leiden University.
+Koos Biesmeijer is head of the research group NL Biodiversity and Society in Naturalis and professor of Natural Capital at Leiden University.
 He co-operates with many scientific and societal partners to improve the Dutch landscape for pollinators and biodiversity in general.
 He is advisor on biodiversity at the province of Zuid Holland and vice-chair of the nature conservation organisation Natuurmonumenten.

 Natural capital, ecosystem services, biodiversity change, conservation, social (bee) behaviour, bees and beekeeping